Take advantage of the HUAWEI nova 9SE or HUAWEI Y70 Plus sales deals

 As a result, you can get three hours of continuous video playback with a short ten-minute charge.

-Both smartphones offer an affordable price, allowing you to select the phone that suits you best, or to gift it to someone you care about.
+Both smartphones offer an affordable price, allowing you to select a phone that suits you best, or to gift it to someone you care about.

 You too can enjoy the dynamic experience, performance, and design from both the HUAWEI nova 9 SE or HUAWEI nova Y70 Plus.